Energy Efficient Home

 Heat pumps use proven technology to provide homes with cleaner electricity and are significantly more efficient than traditional boilers so will reduce your home’s energy usage.
 The Energy Saving Trust suggest there is a 70% carbon reduction when you compare with a traditional gas boiler.
 A heat pump takes heat at a low temperature from the air or ground, increases that heat to a higher temperature and transfers it into your home to provide heating and hot water.
 The two main types are air and ground source.
 Find out if your home is suitable for a heat pump.

-The government is offering grants of £7,500 off the cost of a heat pump to properties across England and Wales through the Boiler Upgrade Scheme.
-Check if you’re eligible for a heat pump grant.
+The government is offering grants of £7,500 towards the cost of installing a heat pump to properties across England and Wales through the Boiler Upgrade Scheme.
+Apply for the Boiler Upgrade Scheme or explore your options.

 If you live in Scotland, you might be able to get an interest-free loan or a grant to make your home more energy efficient